ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 $[?match(@.date, "1974-05-..")]
 ~~~

-Its arguments are instances of ValueType.
+Its arguments are instances of `ValueType`.
 If the first argument is not a string or the second argument is not a
 string conforming to {{-iregexp}}, the result is `LogicalFalse`. <!-- XXX -->
 Otherwise, the string that is the first argument is matched against